SharePoint/sp-dev-docs/docs/sp-add-ins/important-aspects-of-the-sharepoint-add-in-architecture-and-development-landscap.md

 ### Selective delegation and authorization
 <a name="SelectiveAuthorization"> </a>

 Neither users who are launching an add-in, nor resource owners who are granting an add-in permission to access a resource, need to provide the add-in their credentials or password.
-Instead, SharePoint 2013 enables users and resource owners to grant only the specific permissions that the add-in requests.
-What makes this possible is the use by SharePoint 2013 of the transaction protocol  [OAuth 2.0](http://tools.ietf.org/html/draft-ietf-oauth-v2-22).
-For more information about OAuth in SharePoint 2013, see  [Context Token OAuth flow for SharePoint Add-ins](context-token-oauth-flow-for-sharepoint-add-ins.md).
+Instead, SharePoint enables users and resource owners to grant only the specific permissions that the add-in requests.
+What makes this possible is the use by SharePoint of the transaction protocol  [OAuth 2.0](http://tools.ietf.org/html/draft-ietf-oauth-v2-22).
+For more information about OAuth in SharePoint, see  [Context Token OAuth flow for SharePoint Add-ins](context-token-oauth-flow-for-sharepoint-add-ins.md).